 Fortunately, there are many solutions available for you to redirect, catch, clean and store or drain rainwater, so your property is protected, with the added benefit of reusing or properly discharging excess water.

 What a lot of people don’t realize, is once installed, an effective rainwater management system won’t cost you anything to maintain and can save you a lot of hassle and money in the long run.
 Furthermore, it’s never too late to install.

-Pipelife’s Raineo® is a set up of different modular systems that can be customized to meet various requirements and installed in multiple layouts and complex structures.
-Similar to Lego, all Raineo® parts fit into a whole system, which is adaptable in size, volume and number.
+Pipelife’s stormwater management system can be customized to meet various requirements and installed in multiple layouts and complex structures thanks to its modular set-up.
+Similar to Lego, all components fit into a comprehensive system, which is adaptable in size, volume and number.
 In this way, you can harvest rainwater whenever and wherever you choose.